datamapper/dm-dev/README.md

 to push your changes back without manually having to edit the `.git/config` file(s).

+## Setting up a DataMapper development environment

+All the `dm-dev` tasks rely on a common set of environment variables that are used to determine a few things necessary for `dm-dev` to do its thing.

+    # You should probably set this! (defaults to Dir.pwd)
+    # Every dm:* task assumes that sources are located in that directory.
+    export DM_DEV_ROOT=/path/to/the/datamapper/sources

+    # Those should have reasonable defaults but you can still tweak them
+    export DM_DEV_BUNDLE_ROOT=/path/to/where/bundler/manages/dm/sources
+    export DM_DEV_RUBIES="1.8.7 1.9.2 jruby rbx"
+    export DM_DEV_GEMSET="datamapper"
+    export DM_DEV_INCLUDE="some dm gems to include"
+    export DM_DEV_EXCLUDE="some dm gems to exclude"

+You can put those environment variable exports into your `~/.bash_profile` for example.

+Once you have the basics configured, `thor dm:sync` will clone all DataMapper sources to `DM_DEV_ROOT`.
+With all sources synced, you're ready to run specs for all the DataMapper gems.
+Running `thor dm:spec` right away will perform a `thor dm:bundle:install` if it thinks that this is still necessary.
+Obviously, you can also call `thor dm:bundle:install` manually before running the specs.

 ## Know what's going on

 Every task supports the `-p` or `--pretend` switch.
 When passed,